 PILLAR 1.
 Interpretation and Technique

-The courses clustered under ‘Interpretation and Technique’ provide students with specialised technical skills and knowledge, explicitly geared towards professional practice.
-The focus on particular repertoire depends on the coming project, visiting master, etc. Certain courses are exclusive to singers or repetiteurs.
+‘Interpretation and Technique’ courses provide students with specialised technical skills and knowledge, specifically aimed at professional practice.
+Any particular repertoire focus depends on coming projects, visiting masters, etc. Certain courses are exclusive to singers or repetiteurs.

 The main goal of the coaching sessions is to stimulate and explore imagination, interpretation and communication.

-The lessons can be connected to a production at the IOA or the repertoire can be completely free of choice.
-They encompass opera, song, oratorio, operetta and musical theatre styles from early baroque to contemporary music.
+Lessons can be linked to an IOA production, or the repertoire can be entirely free choice.
+Repertoire can encompass opera, song, oratorio, operetta and musical theatre styles from early baroque to contemporary music.

-For singers: The development of a character in a song, aria or role is studied and kept as close to reality as possible.
-There is often reference to movement and/or acting classes.
-Balance problems that might occur are discussed: what makes you heard above an orchestra in a bigger hall?
-The students receive help with repertoire choice and Fach choice.
-They also receive guidance with preparation: in general, but also specifically for concerts, masterclasses or productions.
+For singers: The character’s development in a song, aria or role is studied and kept as close to reality as possible.
+Often, reference will be made to movement and/or acting classes (see pillar 2).
+We address balance problems that may occur: how will a singer make him- or herself heard above an orchestra in a larger hall?
+Students receive help with choice of repertoire and Fach.
+They also receive guidance for their preparation: in general, but also specifically for concerts, masterclasses or productions.